 North Brunswick is a medium-sized town located in the state of New Jersey.
 With a population of 42,443 people and eight constituent neighborhoods, North Brunswick is the 38th largest community in New Jersey.

 North Brunswick is a decidedly white-collar town, with fully 86.42% of the workforce employed in white-collar jobs, well above the national average.
 Overall, North Brunswick is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in North Brunswick who work in office and administrative support (13.96%), management occupations (11.96%), and sales jobs (9.97%).

 Also of interest is that North Brunswick has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in North Brunswick is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Indic languages.